Adaptive Neyman Allocation: Introduction

 \section{Introduction}

-Why are field experiments usually conducted with half-treated and half-control?
+Why are randomized controlled experiments usually conducted with half treated and half control?
 One answer, dating back to \citet{neyman1934two}, is that experimenters usually believe the treated and control groups to have the same level of variability.
-When the treated and control groups have different levels of variability, such as an intervention in a social experiment triggers heterogeneity or even polarization of the outcomes \citep{duflo2007using, mosleh2021shared}, the seminal work of \citet{neyman1934two} recommends an unequal allocation: the sizes of the treated and control groups should be proportional to their respective standard deviations.
+When the treated and control groups have different levels of variability, such as an intervention inducing heterogeneous responses or even polarization of the responses, the seminal work of \citet{neyman1934two} recommends unequal allocation: the sizes of treated and control groups should be proportional to their respective standard deviations.
 This approach has later on been recognized as ``Neyman allocation.''

 Neyman allocation has many desirable properties.
-First, since it prescribes the sizes of the treated and control groups, it can be naturally combined with complete randomization \citep{fisher1936design, cox2000theory, imbens2015causal}.
-Randomization then serves as the basis of validity for many randomized experiments \citep{cook2002experimental, deaton2010instruments}.
-Second, it proves to minimize the variance of the widely-used difference-in-means estimator, and increases the statistical power in scenarios where the the treated and control groups have different levels of variability \citep{neyman1934two}.
-Consequently, it brings tremendous value to a wide range of applications whose treatment and control groups have different standard deviations, such as social experiments \citep{duflo2007using, karlan2008credit, yang2022trade}, clinical trials \citep{berry2006bayesian, hu2003optimality, rosenberger2015randomization}, marketing research \citep{rossi2003bayesian, sandor2001designing}, and online A/B testing \citep{bakshy2014designing, deng2013improving, kohavi2017online}.
-For example, at a social media site who compares two advertisement strategies, the standard deviation of the treated group is a half of that of the control groups; see Table~\ref{tbl:SummaryStatistics} for the summary statistics.
+First, since it prescribes the sizes of the treated and control groups, it can be naturally combined with complete randomization \citep{cox2000theory, fisher1936design, imbens2015causal, wu2011experiments}.
+Randomization then serves as the basis of validity for many randomized experiments \citep{cook2002experimental, deaton2018understanding}.
+Second, it proves to minimize the variance of the widely used difference-in-means estimator, and increases the statistical power in scenarios where the the treated and control groups have different levels of variability \citep{neyman1934two}.
+Consequently, it brings tremendous value to a wide range of applications whose treatment and control groups have different standard deviations, such as social experiments \citep{duflo2007using, karlan2008credit, mosleh2021shared}, clinical trials \citep{berry2006bayesian, hu2003optimality, rosenberger2015randomization}, marketing research \citep{rossi2003bayesian, sandor2001designing}, and online A/B testing \citep{bakshy2014designing, deng2013improving, kohavi2017online}.
+For example, at a social media site who compares two advertisement strategies, the standard deviation of the treated group is much smaller than that of the control group; see Figure~\ref{fig:polarization} for an illustration.